ko1/rubyhackchallenge/EN/3_practice.md

 Explanations:

-* To accept optioanl arguments (0 or 1 arguments), specify `-1` at the last argument of `rb_define_method()`.
-It means this function accept any number of argumets.
+* To accept optional arguments (0 or 1 arguments), specify `-1` at the last argument of `rb_define_method()`.
+It means this function accepts any number of arguments.
 * The function `time_day_before(int argc, VALUE *argv, VALUE self)` defines the method. `argc` is a number of given arguments and `argv` is a pointer to a C array of `VALUE` sized `argc`.
 * Checking arguments with `rb_scan_args()`. `"01"` means the number of required parameters is 0 and optional parameters is 1.
-So that it means this method accepts 0 or 1 parameters.
+So it means this method accepts 0 or 1 parameters.
 If 1 parameter is passed, then `nth` points given parameter, and if there are no arguments, then `nth` points `Qnil` (C representation of Ruby's `nil`).
 * To call Ruby's method `Time.at()`, `rb_funcall(recv, mid, argc, ...)` is used.
-  * First argument is a receiver (`recv` in `recv.mid(...)`).
+  * The first argument is a receiver (`recv` in `recv.mid(...)`).
 A receiver of `Time.at` is `Time`.
   * Method name should be `ID` for `rb_funcall`.
-To generate `ID` in C, we can use `rb_intern("...")`. `ID` is unique value for a C string in a Ruby process.
-Ruby's symbol and Java's intern'ed strign.
+To generate `ID` in C, we can use `rb_intern("...")`. `ID` is a unique value for a C string in a Ruby process.
+Ruby's symbol and Java's intern'ed string.
   * We want to call `Time.at` with 1 argument, so we specify `1` and pass actual one argument `INT2NUM(day_before_sec)`.

 This implementation has several problems.
-Let's compare with a Ruby's implementation.
+Let's compare it with a Ruby's implementation.

 ## Extension libraries

-C extension libraries can extend MRI's feature after building MRi.
+C extension libraries can extend MRI's feature after building MRI.
-We can make C extension libraries with same process with MRI internal hack.
+We can make C extension libraries with the same process with MRI internal hack.

 For example, let's make an extension library to add `Array#second` method instead of modifying MRI itself.